deeepgandhi/Voice-Cloning/README.md

-Datasets Used for testing and training throughout: \
+Datasets used for testing and training throughout: \
 VCTK: \
 https://datashare.is.ed.ac.uk/handle/10283/2651 \
 Librispeech:\